Denmark Vesey: Historical debate

 The Court published its report in 1822 as An Official Report of the Trials of Sundry Negroes ...
 This was the first full account, as newspaper coverage had been very restricted during the secret proceedings.
 In particular, the Court collected all the information available on Vesey in the last two weeks of his life and eight weeks following his hanging.
 Their Report has been the basis of historians' interpretations of Vesey's life and the rebellion.
 Since the mid-20th century, most historians have evaluated the conspiracy in terms of black resistance to slavery, with some focusing on the plot, others on the character of Vesey and his senior leaders, and others on the black unity displayed.
 Despite the threats from whites, few enslaved Black people confessed, and few provided testimony against the leaders or each other.
 Philip D. Morgan notes that by keeping silent, these slaves resisted the whites and were the true heroes of the crisis.

-In 1964, historian Richard Wade examined the Court's report compared to manuscript transcripts of the court proceedings, of which two versions exist.
+In 1964, historian Richard Clement Wade examined the Court's report compared to manuscript transcripts of the court proceedings, of which two versions exist.
 Based on numerous discrepancies he found and the lack of material evidence at the time of the "trials," he suggested that the Vesey Conspiracy was mostly "angry talk" and that the plot was not well founded for action.
 He noted how little evidence was found for such a plot: no arms caches were discovered, no firm date appeared to have been set, and no well-organized underground apparatus was found, but both Black and white people widely believed there was a well-developed insurrection in the works.
 Claiming, erroneously, that both Justice William Johnson and his brother-in-law Governor Thomas Bennett Jr. had strong doubts about the existence of a conspiracy, Wade concluded that among black and white Charleston residents, there were "strong grievances on one side and deep fears on the other," creating a basis for belief in a broad rebellion.
-Wade's conclusion that the conspiracy was not well-formed was criticized later by William Freehling and other historians, particularly as Wade was found to have overlooked some material.
+Wade's conclusion that the conspiracy was not well-formed was criticized later by William W. Freehling and other historians, particularly as Wade was found to have overlooked some material.